-- Main allocation rules - Immovable property may only be taxed by the canton where the property is situated - > A permanent establishment or an enterprise (carried out by a sole proprietor or a partnership) may only be taxed by the canton where the permanent establishment or enterprise is situated - > All other kinds of income may only be taxed by the canton where the taxpayer is a resident of (including income from employment and income from movable assets) - Unlike the double taxation treaties, the rules on the prohibition of intercantonal double taxation comprise rules on the calculation of the tax base as well
+- Main allocation rules - Immovable property may only be taxed by the canton where the property is situated - > A permanent establishment or an enterprise (carried out by a sole proprietor or a partnership) may only be taxed by the canton where the permanent establishment or enterprise is situated - > All other kinds of income may only be taxed by the canton where the taxpayer is a resident of (including income from employment and income from movable assets)

 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2018 to cantonal law of Berne
+Madeleine Simonek, University of Zurich, Fall Semester 2019

 Prohibition of Inter-cantonal Double Taxation - Example: Federal Supreme Court of 4 Dec.
-1992, ATF 118a I 277 maintenance contributions and the Canton Bern is allowed to tax them
+1992, ATF 118a I 277